 - Small-group counseling

-- Classroom guidance lessons on special topics
+- Classroom guidance lessons on specific topics

 - Consultation with teachers, staff, administrators, and parents/guardians

-- Collaboration with other stakeholders to ensure that services are provided and resources are available for students to succeed
+- Collaboration with other stakeholders to ensure that services are provided and resources are available for students

 Middle School Counseling